CLC DELEGATES – REGION 2

 Rita Jingo

-Ms Jingo is an artist who has worked as an Uluru Kata-Tjuta National Park ranger and tour guide.
+Ms Jingo is an artist who has worked as a Uluru Kata-Tjuta National Park ranger and tour guide.

-She is a member of the Indigenous Land and Sea Corporation board, a member of the CLC’s local community development working group and a proxy member of the board of the national park.
+She is a member of the Indigenous Land and Sea Corporation board and the CLC’s local community development working group, and a proxy member of the board of the national park.

 Ms Jingo helps to run a cultural tourism experience at her homeland on the land trust surrounding the park that involves five generations of her family.